IIEnat/Seismographer/README.md

 ---

-That’s it — the app starts both sender and receiver, and shuts them down when you exit."
+That’s it — the app starts both sender and receiver, and shuts them down when you exit.